Aaron-Bopp/TIM/40_Evergreens/Your anxiety is telling you everything that could go wrong, not what will go wrong.md

 - [[Anxiety prevents us from living in the present]]
 - [[Anxiety causes us to reject nuance]]

-If you can acknowledge that what your [[anxiety]] is telling you could happen but will not certainly happen you can start to make the [[judgement|judgment]] on whether you should go through with the thing or not.
 [[Attachment fuels anxiety]]
-and [[Anxiety stems from a lack of confidence for the future]] so if we giving into our anxiety means latching onto *every possible thing that could go wrong.*
+and [[Anxiety stems from a lack of confidence for the future]] so giving into our [[anxiety]] means latching onto *every possible thing that could go wrong in the future.*
+If you can acknowledge that what your [[anxiety]] is telling you could happen but will not certainly happen you can start to make the [[judgement|judgment]] on whether you should go through with it or not.

-Being able to do this requires a very healthy amount of [[mindfulness]], and a large amount of [[self-awareness]].
-Once you've achieved these things your [[anxiety]] can start to be an aspect of your [[mindfulness]] rather than an inhibitor:
+Being able to do this requires a large amount of [[self-awareness]], and a very healthy amount of [[mindfulness]].
+^[[[Meditation]] can help with both of these things: [[Meditation helps us gain control over our emotions]]] Once you've achieved these things your [[anxiety]] can start to be an aspect of your [[mindfulness]] rather than an inhibitor:
 [[Anxiety should be a tool at your disposal not an impedance to your life]]

-[[Meditation]] can help to do this: [[Meditation helps us regulate our nervous system]]

-This is made worse when the sources of your anxiety aren't obvisou: [[Your anxiety knows your insecurities better than you do]].
+This is made worse when the sources of your anxiety aren't obvious: [[Your anxiety knows your insecurities better than you do]].

 ### <hr class="footnote"/>